yudecheng/go-sentinel/README.md

 Redis Sentinel support for [redigo](https://github.com/garyburd/redigo) library.

-**API is unstable and can change in any moment** – use with tools like Glide, Godep etc.
+**API is unstable and can change at any moment** – use with tools like Glide, Godep etc.

 Documentation
 -------------